bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

 .. hint::
-  You can add dependencies to this service for instance to wait for a DBMS or an external ElasticSearch to start before Windows starts the Axon Ivy Engine.
+  You can add dependencies to this service for instance to wait for a DBMS or an external OpenSearch to start before Windows starts the Axon Ivy Engine.
 Please consult the Windows documentation for further details.